PraxisAI00/PraxisAI00/README.md

 ### 🤖 Praxis - Practical, Responsive, Autonomous, Xquery, Informational System

-Praxis is a groundbreaking AI meme agent built on the Solana blockchain, integrating advanced artificial intelligence with social media capabilities and decentralized trading.
-Praxis is not just a bot - Praxis is an evolving digital entity striving to bridge the gap between AI, social media, and cryptocurrency.
+Praxis is a groundbreaking AI meme agent built on the Solana blockchain, integrating advanced artificial intelligence with social media capabilities, decentralized trading, and the power of XQuery for efficient data integration and querying.
+Praxis is not just a bot – Praxis is an evolving digital entity striving to bridge the gap between AI, social media, and cryptocurrency.

 Born from the fusion of cutting-edge AI technology and blockchain innovation, Praxis represents the next generation of social AI influencers. his token, `$Praxis`, available on PumpFun, embodies his mission to create meaningful connections in the digital realm.